-The site is a local heritage item and now proposed for development, including for 18-storey towers.
+The site is a local heritage item and was proposed for development, including for 18-storey towers.

 The Bankstown line was targeted for the initial rollout of War Service Homes for returning World War I veterans, as can be seen from the headline on the SMH story from 1919 above.

-Many of these homes are now under threat, including the former War Services Home at Restwell St at Bankstown (pictured at right).
+Many of these homes remain under threat, including the former War Services Home at Restwell St at Bankstown (pictured at right).

 Iserbrook is located in Fore St, Canterbury and built to the design of Architect Varney Parkes, who occupied the dwelling from 1904 to 1925, initially as a tenant and from 1911 as its owner.